Pakistan take home 94-run consolatory win against Bangladesh after being knocked out of World Cup

 Liton Das (32) followed courtesy Shaheen Shah Afridi's ball, caught out by Haris Sohail at cover.
 Afridi struck again to claim Shakib Al Hasan's wicket at the beginning of the 33rd over.

-The pacer also claimed the subsequent wickets of Mahmudullah (29), Mohammad Saifuddin (0), and Mustafizur Rahman (1), putting his total claim at six wickets today.
+The pacer also claimed the subsequent wickets of Mahmudullah (29), Mohammad Saifuddin (0), and Mustafizur Rahman (1), putting his total haul at six wickets today.

 Pakistan's innings